PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 </tr>
 <tr>
 <td><code>index</code></td>
-<td>The feature library used for production line inference prediction, optional parameter.
-If this parameter is not provided, the index library specified in the production line configuration file will be used by default.</td>
+<td>The feature library used for pipeline inference prediction, optional parameter.
+If this parameter is not provided, the index library specified in the pipeline configuration file will be used by default.</td>
 <td><code>str|paddlex.inference.components.retrieval.faiss.IndexData|None</code></td>
 <td>
 <ul>